The Bankrate promise

 In a perfect world, no one would ever carry a balance on a credit card.
 Carrying balances usually means you are paying interest on your purchases, so whatever you bought ends up costing you more than it needs to.

-Even in the case of low or no-interest promotions, carrying debt always represents a risk.
+Even with low or no-interest promotions, carrying debt is a risk.
 Depending on how high your balances are in relation to your credit limit, you may also run the risk of damaging your credit score.

 Does keeping a balance help your credit score?